tyom/dotfiles/README.md

-This is a collection of my personal settings and aliases fro bash and zsh shells.
+This is a collection of my personal settings and aliases for bash and zsh shells.

 Usage
 =====